alexander02468/actatools/readme.md

 # ActaTools

-ActaTools is a set lightweight command-line tools for managing reproducible, traceable computational studies by scaffolding workflows with config-based setup, orchestration, study designer, and BLAKE3 evidence bundling.
+ActaTools is a set of lightweight command-line tools for managing reproducible, and traceable computational studies by scaffolding workflows with config-based setup, orchestration, study design, and BLAKE3 evidence bundling.

 ## Features